Steven Spielberg's unrealized projects: Robopocalypse

 On October 22, 2010, Spielberg had signed on to direct a film adaptation of Daniel H. Wilson's novel Robopocalypse, with Drew Goddard writing.
 Chris Hemsworth, Anne Hathaway and Ben Whishaw had signed on to star in the film.
 However, on January 9, 2013, Robopocalypse was placed on hold indefinitely, mainly because of its production expenses.
 The next day, Spielberg clarified he was working on a new script that would be "more economically but also much more personally".
 In July 2015, concept artwork was leaked onto the Internet.
 On March 7, 2018, Michael Bay signed on to direct the adaptation.

 A Steady Rain

 On July 21, 2011, it was reported that Spielberg was going to direct the film adaptation of Keith Huff's A Steady Rain, with Hugh Jackman set to reprise his role.

 Gods and Kings

-On November 15, 2011, it was reported that Spielberg was in talks with Warner Bros. to direct Gods and Kings, a biopic about the life of Moses.
+On November 15, 2011, it was reported that Spielberg was in talks with Warner Bros.
+Pictures to direct Gods and Kings, a biopic about the life of Moses.
 On March 4, 2013, it was confirmed that Spielberg dropped out of the project.

 American Sniper

 On May 2, 2013, it was announced that Spielberg had signed on to direct the film adaptation of Chris Kyle's 2012 autobiography American Sniper.
 However, on August 5 that same year, it was announced that Spielberg left the project due to a budget disagreement between him and Warner Bros.
+Pictures.